Back to Guides

 Reduced Cognitive Load

-When images load smoothly, users can focus on content rather than waiting or guessing what will appear next.
+When images load smoothly, users can focus on content rather than waiting or anticipating what will appear next.
 Faster images reduce mental friction and help users process information more easily.

 Improved Interaction Readiness

 Slow images can block interactivity, especially on mobile devices.
-Optimized images allow users to scroll, tap, and interact sooner, improving perceived responsiveness.
+Optimised images allow users to scroll, tap, and interact sooner, improving perceived responsiveness.

 Higher Website Engagement